Ahh, the humble coffee bean. Never has a more loved, complex, controversial, and historical ingredient.

 It goes something like this: A goat herder in Ethiopia named Kaldi noticed that some of his goats were acting erratic after eating berries from a nearby bush.
-After trying a berry himself, he began dancing around with his goats, excited by the obvious caffeine rush.
+After trying a berry, he began dancing around with his goats, excited by the apparent caffeine rush.
 Kaldi soon turned his newfound cherry-eating into a daily ritual.

-Long before coffee was a drink, coffee beans were crushed and rolled into balls of animal fat and eaten by nomadic warriors in Ethiopia.
+Before coffee was a drink, coffee beans were crushed and rolled into balls of animal fat and eaten by nomadic warriors in Ethiopia.
 There is debate among historians on the exact date of coffee cultivation.
-The first recorded mention of coffee was by a philosopher and astronomer named Rhazes (850-922 A.D.), whom referred to coffee as “bunchum” and promoted it’s medicinal use when he said, "bunchum is hot and dry and very good for the stomach.”
+The first recorded mention of coffee was by a philosopher and astronomer named Rhazes (850-922 A.D.), who referred to coffee as “bunchum” and promoted its medicinal use when he said, "bunchum is hot and dry and very good for the stomach.”
 Soon after, Europeans traveling to the Middle East during the sixteenth century recorded coffee in travel journals.

-Due to the prohibition of alcohol in Islamic countries, coffee become a popular substitute, especially in Turkey.
+Due to the prohibition of alcohol in Islamic countries, coffee has become a popular substitute, especially in Turkey.
 Most coffee beans during the sixteenth century came from Yemen.
 As the Ottoman Empire grew throughout the Middle Ages, coffee continued to grow in popularity to the point that it was considered as important as bread in everyday Islamic life.
-There was even a Turkish law passed that allowed a wife to divorce her husband if he refused her coffee.
+Even a Turkish law passed that allowed a wife to divorce her husband if he refused her coffee.

-As coffee’s popularity grew, the Arab world become protective of the crop, forbidding foreigners from visiting coffee farms and allowing beans to be exported only after they had been boiled to destroy their germinating potential.
-Eventually, in the early 1600s, Dutch spies were able to smuggle out a coffee plant, which was brought to the colonies in Java.
+As coffee’s popularity grew, the Arab world became protective of the crop, forbidding foreigners from visiting coffee farms and allowing beans to be exported only after they were boiled to destroy any germinating potential.
+Eventually, in the early 1600s, Dutch spies were able to smuggle out a coffee plant, which finally brought coffee to the colonies in Java.

 As coffee spread throughout Europe, it became so popular that people started meeting to drink it together, which led to the creation of the coffee house.
 Coffee houses became known as “schools of the cultured,” where patrons played games, discussed ideas and played music.
 The first English coffee house was opened in 1650 in Oxford, England.